bitrise-io/devcenter/_articles/en/reviews/okta.md

  8. Head back to okta's `SAML Settings` and paste the copied URL to the `Single sign on URL` input field.
  9. Type Bitrise at the `Audience URI (SP Entity ID)`.

     You can download the Okta certificate file now and paste its content in the `Certificate` field on your Bitrise org's `Single Sign On` page.
-Even easier if you leave it for a later step as you will need the `Identity provider sign-on URL` from okta which you can only fetch at a later step.
+Even easier if you leave it for a later as you will need the `Identity provider sign-on URL` from okta anyway.
+You will fetch this while configuring Bitrise as a SAML app.

     ![](/img/saml-settings-okta.jpg)
 10. Click `Next`.